waleeedahmed/Android_FaceCar/README.md

 <h1><strong>Acknowledgements</strong></h1>

-A huge thank you goes to <a href = "https://github.com/saudet">Samuel Audet</a> for creating OpenCv android libraries containing facial detection and recognition algorithms that we were able to tweak and use in our android appliction.
+A huge thank you goes to <a href = "https://github.com/saudet">Samuel Audet</a> for creating OpenCV android libraries containing facial detection and recognition algorithms that we were able to tweak and use in our android appliction.